MJKWoolnough/limage/xcf/README.md

 ```go
 func (c *CompressedPalettedAlpha) At(x, y int) color.Color
 ```
-At returns colour at the specified coords
+At returns colour at the specified coords.

 #### func (*CompressedPalettedAlpha) Bounds